MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

    1. Search for the section starting with `"Pool": {`

    1. Set the InitialSize.
-This is the number of R and/or Python shells that are pre-created for your users each time the compute node is restarted.
+This value is the number of R and/or Python shells that are pre-created for your users each time the compute node is restarted.

    1. Set the MaxSize.
 This is the maximum number of R and/or Python shells that can be pre-created and held in memory for processing code execution requests.